izzy2lost/UnrealEngineUWP/README.md

 ##Note from EmmettJnr##

-- Testing done on UWP64 with VS2019 and Windows SDK 10.0.18362.0.

-- It seems deployment to xbox one from VS currently doesn't work.
-However, packaging the game for UWP64 from the editor and uploading through the xbox device portal works!
+- Deployment from VS2017 with Windows SDK 10.0.17134.0 works (make sure this SDK is selected in UWP project settings).

+- Deployment from VS2019 with Windows SDK 10.0.18362.0 builds a working appx for the xbox, but currently remote deployment from VS2019 doesn't work.

+- UWP32 is probably broken.
+May need fixing.

 - Removed UWP specific BCrypt module (completely broken in 4.23) and added Microsoft's fork of OpenSSL for WinRT.
 Needs testing.

 - Not tested at time of writing: Upload to store, live functionality, mixer and front panel.

 - D3D12 needs testing and fixing up.

-- UWP32 is probably broken.
-Could be fixed later if someone needs it.

 ##Note from EvoPulseGaming##